Parents at ISWA

 Our school holds regular events throughout the school year that celebrate and encourage awareness of the range of cultures that make up the school community.

 ISWA warmly encourages parental participation in each child’s education.
 We work together to encourage every child to reach his/her potential.

 There are also a number of opportunities for parents to be involved in their child’s education and become active in the school community.
 These include hospitality, fundraising, regular family social events, book fairs, and library assistance.

 For parents, ISWA offers the chance to be part of an “international village” – a supportive and collegial community of families sharing a desire for their children to receive a globally-recognised education.
 Many parents have reported forming their most valuable and lasting friendships as a result of the school’s vibrant community.

 Parents are encouraged to actively participate in their child’s academic development as well as in the life of the school.
-ISWA's Parent Group is committed to enhancing the school community and is dedicated to supporting the educational program, cocurricular and sporting activities, and the welfare of all students.
-The Parent Group is represented by a committee that serves as a focal point of contact for the school community.
+ISWA’s Parent Association is committed to enhancing the school community and is dedicated to supporting the educational program, co-curricular and sporting activities, and the welfare of all students.
+The Parent Association is represented by a committee that serves as a focal point of contact for the school community.
 All parents are welcome at meetings, held on the first Thursday of each month in the Drama Studio.